csaea/challenges/bash_challenges.md

 Commands you might need to use: `cp`, `mkdir`, `ls`, `echo`

 ex.
-I want to take all the files from the absolute path '/home/kali/CourseFiles/IntroCybersecurity' by copying their contents into a new directory located in '/home/kali/Desktop'.
+I want to take all the files from the absolute path '/home/kali/CourseFiles/IntroCybersecurity' by copying their contents into a new directory located at '/home/kali/Desktop/MyBackups'.